malan88/vimwiki/reviews/Dark.md

 I will never tire of the fact that the cave is the past, the power plant is the future, and a door connects them.

+### Episode 6
+#### Sun 19 Jul 2020 12:47:48 PM EDT
+Whoops, I guess I let this get away from me.

+The heavy metal album Ulrich listens to as a teenager seemed to have the Emerald Tablet thing, and later on it doesn't in this season.

+I feel like the line they keep repeating "I just want to kill, the more I kill, the better I feel" or whatever, is just coincidental and not symbolic, but I have trouble believing that.
+Like, I don't know how to read it.
+Is time talking to us?
+Time wants to kill people?
+Ulrich?
+I don't get it.

+### Episode 7
+#### Sun 19 Jul 2020 05:28:04 PM EDT
+We kill our parents to make our children.
+All of these characters are so real, so round, it's incredible.
+But I find I particularly like Claudia.
+She's kind of bratty as a girl, a bit horrific as an adult, and absolutely lovely as an old lady.

+People who are shaped by tragedy are always so much calmer, more somber.
+I mean, it's natural that sadness and depression would manifest in these symptoms, but there's often a quiet confidence in people shaped by tragedy.

+Oh, and Hannah is a psychopath.

+### Episode 8
+#### Sun 19 Jul 2020 07:09:57 PM EDT
+Certain things in this world are so essentially wrong that we recoil against even our greatest heroes when we suspect them to be perpetrating them, even just the image suggestive of it, knowing it is not the case.
+A 40 something man grabbing a girl by the arm, not letting her go, and pulling a gun on her is so reprehensible in it's implications that, even when we know and like Jonas as a character, trust that he has a good heart and does what is right and good, and even understand his personal justification, the image of him grabbing Martha by the arm and pulling a gun on her is completely repugnant.
+It is fascinating when a series can do something like that. reprehensible

+I haven't gotten to it yet in the episode, but i just want to say I think the Charlotte-Franziska (sp) continuum is the weirdest fucking thing.
+It is incredibly brave for the writers to do it because it really _really_ pushes the line toward jumping the shark.
+Luckily I guess they wrote the whole thing before any of it started getting filmed so it's a taut plotline and they knew what they were doing.
+I assume.
+I haven't seen season 3.

+I believe this series falls into the trope of believing hazmat suits protect you from radiation.
+Spoiler alert: they don't.

+Katharina's obstinacy at bringing Mikkel back is worse than Ulrich's.
+It's a denial of her own son's autonomy.
+It is profoundly frustrating.
+The selfishness of parenthood.

+How is Noah Charlotte's father?
+Why isn't Magnus?

+I actually like Adam's swagger.
+His style.

+OH I get it now.
+I forgot then.
+I thought it was Franziska, no it's Elizabeth.

+Ah, Noah was a homicidal fanatic.

+Is the apocalypse death?

+I really think Adam killing Martha was one of the biggest shocks of my first watch.

+In America search warrants are limited to what you expect to find.
+At least, this is my understanding.
+Clausen can't just go on a fishing expedition and tear up the ground because he feels curious.

+Alternate universe Martha looks like French Resistance.

+So much of this episode felt jump the sharky and yet I loved every second of it.

+## Season 3
+### Episode 1
+#### Sun 19 Jul 2020 08:11:20 PM EDT
+I looked up the painting.
+It's a Rubens.
+I thought it looked stylistically familiar.
+It's perfect for the show, but what kind of a freak wants to look at it every day.
+Paintings like that were more didactic than anything.

+I always wonder when is Adam's office.

+This series is so trinitarian.

+This season's intro seems more visceral than the other two.
+There are multiple clips that seem sensual.
+One, with lipstick, looks so much like a vulva.
+I think what it is is that it's mostly close ups of body parts.
+And body parts, when fractalized, always look sensual.
+Plus they literally have a sex clip.

+Whenever a scifi series starts veering more and more outlandishly, I start thinking of this old Outer Limits for Kids book I read as a kid.
+I believe I read nearly all of them and they all appear to be by John Peel.
+Several of them stick with me as profoundly good, but one was just terrible (this is by 12 year old standards).
+I believe it was The Lost.
+If memory serves, there was a brain washing infection or something, and the solution to deprogram the kids was to kiss them.
+It was profoundly dumb.
+But I will never forget reading a paragraph where the character is explaining what to do, a bit of exposition, if you will, and it just felt like a 10 year old playing make believe.
+It was dumb as hell and broke everything for me and it was literally the first book I didn't finish out of disgust.
+When a scifi series starts having bizarre exposition, and melodramatic dialog, I start to think back to that book, and it can be a turnoff.
+I don't know that we've reached that territory, in fact, I don't think we have, but I started thinking about it when Martha-2 started talking.

+Martha-2 is so much female Jonas it's symmetrical.

+There has to be some stylistic choice in Magnus-2's tats.
+A caduceus?
+What?

+> The caduceus is the staff carried by Hermes in Greek mythology and
+> consequently by Hermes Trismegistus in Greco-Egyptian mythology.

+Well there we go.
+Important to alchemy and European mysticism.
+(The emerald tablet is supposedly written by Hermes Trismegistus or something, I hate that cultish stuff).

+By the way, if you don't know, my dear imaginary reader, the caduceus is not supposed to be a medical symbol of medicine, and is mostly used as that in the US because we're morons.
+The Rod of Asclepius is the medical symbol, one snake entwining a staff.
+The caduceus is in fact a symbol of commerce and money.

+So is this the same time?
+Like, she just went laterally, not backward in time too.
+I think that's the case, but I'm not sure.

+Fascinating that the Nielsen kids are black haired now.

+Germans, saying creepy.
+Americanisms are so funny.
+We have the best words.

+Helge doesn't have an eye now.

+Missing eye cop is now missing an arm.
+It's like people's injuries are mandatory, just not what kind.
+I swear this school is backward too.
+It's weird.

+I dislike both Hannah and Katharina.
+I like Claudia and Charlotte a lot.

+These new transitions are stupid and distracting.

+### Episode 2
+#### Mon 20 Jul 2020 08:01:41 PM EDT
+Oh thank God, June 27, 2020, we're good, we made it.

+I swear to God Noah seems like a pedophile.

+Whenever I hear someone talk about creating a perfect world my hackles go up.

+Hell is empty and all the devils are here.
+The Tempest.
+I really need to read that.

+### Episode 5
+#### Thu 23 Jul 2020 04:56:44 PM EDT
+I don't really have that much to say in this season.
+I guess I didn't for Season 2 either.
+Shame.
+Sorry.
+Imaginary audience.

+God, this episode was so fuckign hard.
+Elizabeth & Peter, Katharina & Helene, like, holy shit.